 Robin Knox-Johnston was the only skipper to finish, arriving in Falmouth 313 days after leaving the Cornish port aboard his 32ft ketch, Suhaili.

 It earned him fame, but the race had its own legacy.

-Guy Waites is one of seven British sailors hoping to be on the start line of the 2022 Golden Globe…
+Guy Waites is one of six British sailors hoping to be on the start line of the 2022 Golden Globe…